Meshwa2406/Pimcore/doc/04_Assets/03_Working_with_Thumbnails/01_Image_Thumbnails.md

 **Info:**
 The Auto Alt functionality will try to automatically fall back to any available `alt` value by also checking the metadata entries (with name as `alt`, `defaultalt`).
-It is also possible to define a prefix for the `alt` metadata (under `pimcore.assets.metadata.alt_prefix` in the configuration) that would have precedence over plain `alt` and be used as fallback when the inline `alt` option are not passed.
 Ultimately, it would use the image `title` as `alt` value when nothing above is previously found.
+It is also possible to define an alternative metadata to be used as `alt`, `copyright`, `title` values (eg. by defining `pimcore.assets.metadata.alt` in the configuration) that would have used when the inline options are not passed.

 ```yaml